Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Online Evolving Spiking Neural Networks

-Each candidate output neuron, say $n_i$, is either added to the repository $\mathbf{NO}$ or is merged with some output neuron in $\mathbf{NO}$.
-An additional parameter $M_{n_i}$ provides the information from how many candidate output neurons $n_i$ was created. $M_{n_i}$ equal to 1 means that $n_i$ is a former candidate output neuron and preserves values of its parameters.
-Now, each time when an output neuron $n_i$ built from $M_{n_i}$ former candidate output neurons is merged with a current candidate output neuron $n_c$, each weight of $w_{n_jn_i}$ of the synapse between output neuron $n_i$ and input neuron $n_j$ is recalculated as shown in Eq.~(\ref{Eq:merged_Weights}), $PSP_{n_i}^{max}$ is recalculated as shown in Eq.~(\ref{Eq:merged_PSP_max}) and $\gamma_{n_i}$ is recalculated according to Eq.~(\ref{Eq:merged_PSP_actual}):
+In OeSNN, each candidate output neuron, say $n_i$, is either added to the repository $\mathbf{NO}$ or is merged with some output neuron in $\mathbf{NO}$.
+In fact, each output neuron in $\mathbf{NO}$ is either an extended copy of a candidate output neuron or is an aggregation of a number of candidate output neurons.
+In comparison with candidate output neurons, output neurons in $\mathbf{NO}$ are characterized by one more attribute - \textit{update counter} $M_{n_i}$, which provides the information from how many candidate output neurons $n_i$ was created.
+If $M_{n_i} = 1$, then the values of the remaining attributes of $n_i$ are the same as of a former candidate output neuron.
+Now, each time when an output neuron $n_i$ built from $M_{n_i}$ former candidate output neurons is merged with a current candidate output neuron $n_c$, weight $w_{n_jn_i}$ of the synapse between output neuron $n_i$ and each input neuron $n_j$ is recalculated as shown in Eq.~(\ref{Eq:merged_Weights}), $PSP_{n_i}^{max}$ is recalculated as shown in Eq.~(\ref{Eq:merged_PSP_max}) and $\gamma_{n_i}$ is recalculated according to Eq.~(\ref{Eq:merged_PSP_actual}):

 In addition, $M_{n_i}$ is increased by 1 to reflect the fact that one more candidate output neuron was used to obtain an updated version of output neuron $n_i$.